 Sachin Nair, Ph.D.

 Dr. Nair is a Chemical Engineer with nearly two decades of experience in developing and commercializing chemical technologies across the industrial gases, specialty chemicals, electronics, and pharmaceutical industries.
 He earned his Ph.D. in Chemical Engineering from Auburn University in 2005, specializing in separation technologies with a focus on adsorption and catalytic materials.
-His research has been published in leading journals and presented at prestigious conferences, including AIChE and ACS.
+His research has been published in leading journals and presented at major conferences, including AIChE and ACS.

 Dr. Ngai Yin Yip

-Co-founder & CTO
+CTO

 Dr. Ngai Yin Yip